Manzanillo, Cuba: Economy

 Local agriculture is based on raising coffee, sugarcane, rice, fruit and tobacco crops, as well as honey and cattle.

 Local industry is composed of sawmills, fish-canning, molasses plants, as well as some cigar and leather goods factories.

 Zinc and copper deposits are present in the municipality.

 Demographics

-In 2004, the municipality of Manzanillo had a population of 130,789.
+In 2022, the municipality of Manzanillo had a population of 123,542.
 With a total area of 498 km2, it has a population density of 250 /km2.

 Culture

 Manzanillo is also home of the medical science faculty of the University of Granma.

+There is a large crocodile sanctuary located near the city.

 Transport

 The city is crossed by the state highway Circuito Sur de Oriente (CSO) and by the highway 17 to Las Tunas.
 The railway station is the western terminus of a line from Bayamo, and is served by regional and long-distance trains, the latter linking the city with Santiago de Cuba, Guantánamo, Camagüey, Ciego de Ávila, Santa Clara and Havana.